PIP implants sold to Dutch firm under new name

 "He's currently in very bad health because he has just undergone a difficult surgery that prevents him from walking," Haddad said.

-Mas recent surgery was confirmed by a second source, who cited a vascular problem.
+The news that Mas had recently been operated on was confirmed by a second source, who cited a vascular problem.

 "He is worried by the importance this matter is taking on.
 He is angry at those who pointlessly add to people's suffering," Haddad said.